aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setasmultiobjective.rst

        optimize the mathematical program :math:`n` times using different objectives (in priority order).

-    -  CPLEX and Gurobi allow you to use different option settings for each optimization round by using parameter files.
+    -  During the solution process, you may prefer that optimization problems with different priorities are solved with different option settings.
+CPLEX and Gurobi make this possible by using parameter files.
 See the option ``Read Parameter File`` in the CPLEX Help or the Gurobi Help for more information.